Athi River (town)

 Athi River is a town outside Nairobi, Kenya in Machakos County.
 The town is named after the Athi River, which passes through.
 It is also known as Mavoko.

 Athi River hosts the Mavoko Municipal Council and is the headquarters of Mavoko division, which is part of Machakos County.
 The town's population is 81,302 (2019 census), and it is still growing due to its proximity to the Kenyan capital city of Nairobi.

 Metropolitan area

 Athi River is part of the Greater Nairobi Metropolitan area.

 History

 Athi River, also known as Mavoko, was carved off the Nairobi County Council in 1963, when the latter was disbanded.
-Mavoko municipality has six wards (Athi River West, Katani, Kinanie/Mathani, Makadara, Muthwani and Sophia).
-All these wards belong to Mavoko constituency, which has a total of ten wards.
+Mavoko municipality has four wards (Athi River, Mlolongo /Syokimau, Kinanie/Mathatani,Muthwani).
+All these wards belong to Mavoko constituency, which has a total of four wards.
 The remaining four wards are within Masaku County Council.

 Industry

 The town is relatively industrialised for Kenya.
 There are six cement factories located within the town: Bamburi Cement, Mombasa Cement, East Africa Portland Cement Company, Savannah Cement, National Cement, Kenya Meat Commission and Athi River Mining.

 The town is home to a chewing gum factory owned by the Wrigley Company.

 There are also other notable companies within the town's outskirts such as Doshi Steel, Mabati Rolling Mills, Seed Co., Kapa Oil Refineries and Devki Steel.